 I failed a required course/I transferred from another program.
 How can I follow the recommended study pathway?

 Cases like these may require deviating from the recommended study pathway.
 Since a customized study pathway is needed, the current ARO system cannot pre-register you in required courses that you take in semesters different from the recommended ones.
-Please feel free to discuss with your COMP 4900 academic adviser and/or the UG Advising Team if you need help in customizing your study pathway.
+Please feel free to discuss with your COMP 4900 academic advisor and/or the UG advising team if you need help in customizing your study pathway.

 Can I drop my pre-registered required course?